 One of the purposes of the Certified AMS Teacher Program is to provide an incentive for the continued professional growth of the educator.
 In September 2003, the AMS Council approved the addition of a mandatory continuing professional development component for all of the Society’s certification programs to be administered by each program’s respective Boards.
-To maintain active status, CATs must log a total of 28 professional development points in an online portfolio during a five-year period, which must be submitted no later than the end of the fifth calendar year after the year in which the CAT received his or her certification or the year of the most recent submission of his or her portfolio.
+To maintain active status, CATs must log a total of 28 professional development points in an online portfolio during a five-year period, which must be submitted no later than the end of the fifth calendar year after the year in which the CAT received their certification or the fifth year after submission of their most recent portfolio.
 Once a portfolio is submitted, points are zeroed out and the next five year period begins.
 Each year no less than 5% of all portfolios submitted within the previous calendar year may be randomly selected for audit as a means of evaluating the program.
 Therefore, please be aware that submitting a portfolio more frequently than every five years may increase your chance of being audited.

 The table provides a listing of professional development activities along with their point values.
 Each activity entered must have occurred within the last five years of your portfolio submission.